danielgospodinow/danielgospodinow.com/content/interests.md

 &nbsp;

-## Animals 🐈
+## Animals 🐾

 I enjoy interacting with animals regardless of their kind.
 I especially love cats and dogs.

-A cat named Sofi, born in Sofia, Bulgaria and adopted from there, is our chubby, fluffy, and loving family member.

 ![Sofi](https://i.imgur.com/ltDbeII.jpg)

+A cat named Sofi, born in Sofia, Bulgaria and adopted from there, is our chubby, fluffy, and loving family member since October 2016.

 Unlike some cats, she has never hissed or attacked a person.
 If you annoy her, she'll just gently move away from you.
 Or if she doesn't recognize you, she'll just run away and hide.